dgrawunder/fm/README.md

-fm-domain
+fm
 =========

-Domain part of a housekeeping software written in Ruby
+fm stands for Finance Manager and is a housekeeping software written in Ruby.